Lake Maninjau, Indonesia

 - Statistics / Weather / Helpful Links

 Looking for Lake Maninjau cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 A desire to take the road less traveled takes many West Sumatra tourists to Lake Maninjau.
 The 22-mile route from Bukittinggi-the nearest town-is a single lane containing 44 hairpin curves.
 In fact, the road is called Kelok 44 for that very reason, and the majority of the curves are on the descent into the caldera itself.
 The lake’s name means ‘overlook’ in the local language, and looking down at the lake from the steep road is a real treat.
 One section of the road goes through a forest with a large number of monkeys that approach the vehicles to beg for food.

 Located in the Highlands, Lake Maninjau formed in the caldera of a volcano that exploded about 50,000 years ago.
 At 1,500 feet above sea level, the air around Lake Maninjau is cool and refreshing, a considerable change from the humid lowlands not far away.
 Here visitors find a picturesque lake set beneath steep caldera walls and small villages and farms busy at work when they aren’t entertaining visitors.